A Startup’s Guide to Business Ethics and Social ResponsibilityBusiness Advice & Research

 Adopting ethical business practices and implementing social responsibility are good ways to help build your brand, especially when you’re just starting out.
 While, you should never implement these practices solely for marketing purposes — more on this in the “What to Avoid” chapter — doing so can help create co-branding and marketing opportunities.

-On the flip side, scandals or breaches in ethics can be hard to shake and can directly impact your hiring and revenue pipeline, and therefore your company’s ability to succeed.
+On the flip side, choose to hire in ethics can be hard to shake and can directly impact your hiring and revenue pipeline, and therefore your company’s ability to succeed.
 These days, a company’s history, public messages, and current staff are all publicly available information, and all it takes is a quick Google search for a prospective employee to find it.
 For this reason alone, company ethics are more important than they’ve ever been.

 How Startups Can Implement Business Ethics